cloudflare/cloudflare-docs/products/rules/src/content/mass-redirects/create-api.md

 To create Mass Redirects via API, you must:

 1. Create a Mass Redirect List via API.
-1. Add items (URL redirects) to the list created in step 1.
+1. Add items (URL Redirects) to the list created in step 1.
 1. Create a Mass Redirect Rule via API, which enables the list created in step 1.

 ## 1. Create a Mass Redirect List via API